Kenneth Williams: Personal life and death

-On 14 October 1962, Williams' father, Charlie Williams, was taken to hospital after drinking carbon tetrachloride that had been stored in a cough-mixture bottle.
+On 14 October 1962, Williams's father, Charlie Williams, was taken to hospital after drinking carbon tetrachloride that had been stored in a cough-mixture bottle.
 He died the following day.
 An hour after being given the news, Williams went on stage in the West End.
 Williams was later denied a visa to the United States when it emerged that Scotland Yard had suspected him of poisoning his father.
 The coroner's court recorded a verdict of accidental death due to corrosive poisoning by carbon tetrachloride.
 Williams said he believed his father had committed suicide, because the circumstances leading to the poisoning seemed unlikely to have happened by misfortune.

-As a younger man, Williams was a communist, but came to move in a more conservative direction and espoused Toryism.
+As a younger man, Williams was a socialist but came to move in a more conservative direction and espoused capitalism.

 Williams often said that he was asexual and celibate, and his diaries appear to substantiate his claims—at least from his early forties onwards.
-He lived alone all his adult life and had few close companions apart from his mother, and no significant romantic relationships.
-His diaries contain references to unconsummated or barely consummated homosexual dalliances, which he describes as "traditional matters" or "tradiola".
+He lived alone all his adult life and had few close companions apart from his mother, and no significant long-term romantic partner.
+Williams's only significant romantic relationship lasted a period of four years from 1958 when he met an Australian man, Paul Florence, with whom he remained close until Florence returned to Australia in 1961.
+They remained in contact, exchanging letters and telephone calls until Williams's death.

+Williams's diaries contain references to unconsummated or barely consummated homosexual dalliances, which he describes as "traditional matters" or "tradiola".
 He befriended gay playwright Joe Orton, who wrote the role of Inspector Truscott in Loot (1965) for him.
 Williams went on holidays to Morocco with Orton and his partner, Kenneth Halliwell.
 Other close friends included Stanley Baxter, Gordon Jackson and his wife Rona Anderson, Sheila Hancock, and Maggie Smith and her playwright husband, Beverley Cross.
 Williams was also fond of fellow Carry On regulars Barbara Windsor, Bernard Bresslaw, Peter Butterworth, Kenneth Connor, Hattie Jacques and Joan Sims.

 From the mid-1950s, Williams lived in a succession of small rented flats in central London.
 After his father had died, his mother Louisa lived near him, and then in the flat next to his.
 His last home was in a block of flats called Marlborough House on Osnaburgh Street in Bloomsbury (since demolished).

-Williams rarely revealed details of his private life, although, in two half-hour documentary programmes in 1977 on BBC Radio London entitled Carry On Kenneth, he spoke openly to Owen Spencer-Thomas about his loneliness, despondency and sense of underachievement.
+Williams rarely revealed details of his private life, although, in two half-hour documentary programmes in 1977 on BBC Radio London titled Carry On Kenneth, he spoke openly to Owen Spencer-Thomas about his loneliness, despondency and sense of underachievement.